enchant97/web-portal/docs/users/usage.md

 - Digital Clock - A digital clock which also displays the date
 - Links - The links widget allows for placement of customisable links
 - Web Search - Add your own search engine to search the internet
-- Embed HTML - Embed some custom HTML code (also known as injection)
-- Embed Website - Embed a website by providing its url, uses an iframe so may not work with all sites

 ### Administration Settings
 This plugin also has a management page, which is accessed from the "Plugin Settings" page.
 It has the following sub pages: